grajh/gric/README.md

 ![Example 2](https://github.com/grajh/gric/blob/master/examples/Ex3.png "Ex3.png")

+Updates:
-Beta version of the script uploaded.
+New version of the script uploaded.
 Documentation and examples are soon to follow.
-Improved version follows next week.

-Last update: 20.
+Last update: 28.
 June 2018.